 This means if the airline or tour operator goes bust, you get your money back or an alternative holiday.
 See the MSE News story ATOL Travel Protection Extended for full info.

-This advantage is strong, but sometimes you’ll find it's far cheaper just to use screenscrapers to compare flights, and the best price found using the Cheap Hotel Prices guide, than using them.
+This advantage is strong, but sometimes you’ll find it's far cheaper just to buy separately - use screenscrapers to compare flights, and get the best price for accommodation using our Cheap Hotels guide.
 In that case, you need to balance the gain of the protection against the extra cost.

 Best for: Range, hotels and offers

 Expedia* is the flight brokers' big brother.
-Its strengths are allowing multi-destination flight searches with a good range of offers, plus it includes charter airlines and travel brokers, so it's a good all-rounder.
+It allows multi-destination flight searches with a good range of offers, plus it includes charter airlines and travel brokers, so it's a good all-rounder.

 Book your hotel and flight together and there's often an extra discount.
-It's covered in searches on Skyscanner, Kayak and TravelSupermarket.
+Expedia is covered in searches on Skyscanner, Kayak and TravelSupermarket.